1technophile/OpenMQTTGateway/docs/use/ble.md

 The device can also be controlled over MQTT with a simplified BLE write command.

-### Example command to set the SwitchBot state to ON:
+### Example command to set the SwitchBot Bot state to ON:
 ```
 mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoBT -m '{
   "SBS1":"on",
-  "mac":"AA:BB:CC:DD:EE:FF"
+  "id":"AA:BB:CC:DD:EE:FF"
 }'
 ```
 Response (assuming success):